nmathewson/walking-onions-wip/specs/03-voting-and-authorities.md

 ## Computing a legacy consensus.

-When using a consensus method that Supports Walking Onions, the legacy consensus is computed from the same data as the ENDIVE.
+When using a consensus method that supports Walking Onions, the legacy consensus is computed from the same data as the ENDIVE.
 Because the legacy consensus format will be frozen once Walking Onions is finalized, we specify this transformation directly, rather